 Whether a business needs an app or not is no longer a question.
 While creating cross-platform apps gives us certain cost effectiveness and uniformity of experience, focusing on Android apps makes sense.
 As market figures show, Google still leads the market in app users.
 Android is simply too omnipresent to be ignored.
 Even developers who consider this a less than elite space, acknowledge that they can no longer afford to ignore Android.

-With IoT and wearable tech becoming an inseparable part of our life, app development is expected to only kick up another notch.
+With IoT and wearable tech becoming an inseparable part of our life, android app development is expected to only kick up another notch.
 We also have a number of tech, tools and businesses that will support IoT.
 Developing the right app is not about cashing in on the business anymore.
 Truth is that if you do not take the app path, you may well be out of race.

 But with so many apps on Android, how do we make our product stand out?
 More importantly, how do we ensure that it does not crash?
 We have plenty of examples of an unknown app coming and going viral within days, while known names and brands crashing and burning without making a whimper.
 Clearly, the Android marketplace has its own rules.